dmuyeba/seo-analysis-portfolio/README.md

 ---

-# Author
+## Author

-MSc Data Science Project Portfolio
+Daniel Muyeba, recent MSc Data Science student with over 5 years of professional experience in SEO in agency and in-house.

 ---